ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 - [Content versions](/contributing/translation-program/content-versions/) _– Which pages are included in each content version of ethereum.org_

-## Translation Program mission and vision {#mission-and-vision}
+## Mission and vision {#mission-and-vision}

-The Ethereum community is truly global and all-inclusive.
-However, as over 3/4 of the world’s population do not speak English, we want to provide them with content in their native language, in order to be the portal to Ethereum for the global community.
+The Ethereum community strives to be truly global and all-inclusive.
+Given that over 3/4 of the world’s population do not speak English, we want to provide them with content in their native language, in order for ethereum.org to be the portal to Ethereum for the global community.

 The aim of the ethereum.org Translation Program is to make Ethereum accessible to everyone, regardless of their nationality and language.